mnshdw/BetterLegendsCombatLog/README.md

 - Show Morale Changes: Enabled by default.
 Show morale changes for both allies and enemies, eg. `Arbalester is wavering`.
 - Show Misses: Enabled by default.
 Show skills that miss their target(s).

-You can also tweak the font: Choose the font family (Fira, Julia, JetBrains) and size (80%–140%) for the combat log text.

 Here is an example with all options turned off:

 ![Screenshot_20250516_223418](https://github.com/user-attachments/assets/28167ee7-7d9a-4699-87d3-ec14e773e451)